onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 Competence > loyalty
 Excessive unproductive rent seeking
-Intolerance only to the intolerant
+Intolerance only to the intolerant no walls to keep people inside by force/coersion

 -â–ˆâ–ˆâ–ˆâ–ˆâ–ˆâ–ˆ The 10 themes of the Global Brain: